sworrl/pi_backend/README.md

                                 |                     SQLite Database (`pi_backend.db`)         |
                                 | (Sensor Data, Location, POIs, UPS Metrics, Config, Users, Keys) |
                                 +-----------------------------------------------------------------+

-🚀 Quick Start (One-Liner)
-The quickest way to get started is using the one-liner.
-This command will:

-Download the setup.py script.

-Execute it with sudo python3.

-The setup.py script will then:

-Install all necessary system dependencies (Python packages, Apache, gpsd, chrony, etc.).

-Set up required directories and permissions.

-Configure gpsd and chrony for GPS time synchronization.

-Deploy all backend Python files and the index.html dashboard.

-Initialize the SQLite database.

-Prompt you for essential configurations like creating the initial admin user, setting up SSL (with Certbot), and entering 3rd-party API keys (e.g., OpenWeatherMap, Google Places).

-Install and enable systemd services for the API and data poller.

-Configure Apache for secure web serving and API proxying.

-Run a final API connectivity test.

-curl -sL https://raw.githubusercontent.com/sworrl/pi_backend/main/setup.py | sudo python3 -

-Important: After the script completes, a reboot is highly recommended (sudo reboot) to ensure all system changes (like group memberships and time synchronization services) take full effect.

 🛠️ Installation Guide
 Prerequisites